 This Chicken Salad is the best classic recipe made in the traditional way with grapes and toasted almonds.
 There’s also a variation made with dried cranberries perfect for the winter months as well.
-It’s naturally gluten free, dairy free, paleo, and there’s no mayo options as well.
+It’s naturally gluten-free, dairy-free, and paleo, and there are no mayo options available as well.
 It’s a healthy chicken salad made with all real food ingredients, and perfect served over a bed of green for extra veggies!

-Let’s talk about the ingredients for the Best Classic Chicken Salad!
+Ingredients & Substitutions for the Best Classic Chicken Salad

 - Celery – provides both crunch and flavor along with being another veggie added to your meal.